Choices Home Care Attendant

 (5) Escort services and transportation to community services, activities and resources.
 This activity is offered in addition to medical transportation available under the Medicaid state plan, and may not replace it.
 Whenever possible, other sources, which can provide this service without charge, must be utilized.

-Documentation you will be required to submit:
+Documentation you will be required to submit with your application:

 Copy of valid driver’s license: A copy of a current and valid driver’s license.
-If you do not have a current driver’s license, you must submit a letter stating this as the required documentation.

 Current and valid photo ID: A copy of at least one of the following current, valid, government-issued, photographic identification cards: driver’s license, State of Ohio identification card, or U.S. permanent residence care.